 In France, Belgium and the Netherlands, reclaimed structural timber has a less central place than in other parts of the world, such as the United States.
 In our regions, we can distinguish between two categories of products: sections of reclaimed timber that are sought after specifically for their technical qualities and which are usually sold as an alternative – more ecological and less expensive – to the equivalent new product; old beams reclaimed from buildings that are often hundreds of years old.
 These can come in irregular shapes, are slightly more expensive and are mainly desired for their history and appearance, although the technical qualities are also very important.

-Reclaimed timber beams and joists can be used for structural purposes or for secondary works like mezzanines, awnings, etc. Some dealers will saw ancient beams into planks for making furniture, panellings, floors or other interior design projects.
+Reclaimed timber beams and joists can be used for structural purposes or for secondary works like mezzanines, awnings, etc. Some dealers will saw ancient beams into planks for making furniture, panelling, floors or other interior design projects.
 More info about this in the categories Timber cladding and panelling and Parquet and wooden floorboards.

 Wooden mooring bollards dismantled from naval installations are also commonly found on the Netherlands salvage market.
 These posts in hard wood usually have a distinctive colour due to the lack of oxygen following their long stay underwater.
-Rarely reused for heavy-duty structural purposes, they are rather transformed into planks for making wooden floors.
+Rarely reused for heavy-duty structural purposes, they are usually transformed into planks for making wooden floors.

 Relying on reclaimed timber is an excellent way of ensuring that a building project does not contribute to deforestation.
 For this reason, some suppliers offer reclaimed timber accompanied by labels such as FSC recycled or equivalent – certifying that the wood comes from the dismantling of buildings and is not the result of tree cutting.